raphael-proust/raphael-proust.github.io/games/zelda-s-puzzles.md

 The latest game in the Zelda series, Breath of the Wild (BotW), breaks with the puzzling tradition of former Zelda games.
 BotW has a game engine where fire spreads, rocks fall, balloons float up, lightning strikes metal, etc.
-The physics engine is even intertwined with the *magic* (or, indistinguishably, otherworldly technology) whereby objects momentum can be zeroed and set anew.
+The physics/chemistry engine is even intertwined with the *magic* (or, indistinguishably, otherworldly technology) whereby objects momentum can be zeroed and set anew.

-There are still some puzzles.
+There are still some puzzles in BotW.
 Most notably the shrines tend to offer a single solution to a relatively well-defined problem.
 But by and large the game is about problem- (rather than puzzle-) solving.

 Even enemy encounters are problems that have many solutions.
-All of the properties of the physics engine mentioned above can be used in a fight: set fire to the grass on which enemies awaits, send rocks tumbling down onto an enemy camp, attach some balloons to an explosive barrel, throw a metal weapon onto an enemy just as lightning is about to strike.
+All of the properties of the physics/chemistry engine mentioned above can be used in a fight: set fire to the grass on which enemies awaits, send rocks tumbling down onto an enemy camp, attach some balloons to an explosive barrel, throw a metal weapon onto an enemy just as lightning is about to strike.